 We evaluated three types of machine learning algorithms to map features to error rates.
 These algorithms were chosen because they are representative of the types of learning algorithms available, provide a good estimate of what type of performance is achievable, and also give us insight into the underlying dependencies between features.
 Some have historical significance (e.g., linear regression) as a baseline algorithm while others are known to provide state of the art performance (e.g., random forests).
+The models used in this paper can be regarded as a baseline for future research on this topic.

-Linear regression (LR) (Bishop, 2011) is among the simplest methods that can be used to explore dependencies amongst features.
+Linear regression (LR) (Bishop 2011) is among the simplest methods that can be used to explore dependencies amongst features.
 We assume that the predictive variable (e.g. error rate) can be expressed as linear combination of the features:

-$$y = Xb + e, \tag{3}$$
+$$y = X\beta + \varepsilon, \tag{3}$$

-$$\widehat{\mathsf{b}} = \left(X'X\right)^{-1}X'y. \tag{4}$$
+$\widehat{\beta} = (X'X)^{-1}X'y,$ (4)

-where X represents the input feature vector for a word, y represents the predicted error rate, e is the prediction error and b represents the weights to be learned from the training data.
+where X represents the input feature vector for a word, yrepresents the predicted error rate, $\varepsilon$ is the prediction error and $\beta$ represents the weights to be learned from the training data.

-Feed-forward neural networks (NN) (Bishop, 2011) are among the most efficient ways to model a nonlinear relationship and have demonstrated robust performance across a wide range of tasks.
+Feed-forward neural networks (NN) (Bishop 2011) are among the most efficient ways to model a nonlinear relationship and have demonstrated robust performance across a wide range of tasks.
 As before, we assume a simple predictive relationship between X and y:

-$$y = f(X) + e .
-(5)$$
+$y = f(X) + \varepsilon.$

 In our implementation, f(), the function to be estimated, is approximated as a weighed sum of sigmoid functions.
 We have used a network with one hidden layer.
 The output node is chosen to be linear.
-Training was implemented the back-propagation algorithm.
+Training was implemented the backpropagation algorithm.

-A random forest (RF) (Breiman, 2001) gives performance that is competitive with the best algorithms and yet does not require significant parameter tuning.
+A random forest (RF) (Breiman 2001) gives performance that is competitive with the best algorithms and yet does not require significant parameter tuning.
 The merits of the RF approach include speed, scalability and, most importantly, robustness to overfitting.
 A common approach for implementing a random forest is to grow many regression trees, each referred to as a base learner, using a probabilistic scheme.
 The training process for each base learner seeks the best predictor feature at each node from among a random subset of all features.
 A random subset of the training data is used that is constructed by sampling with replacement so that the size of the dataset is held constant.
 This randomization helps ensure the independence of the base learners.
-Each tree is grown to the largest extent possible without any pruning.
+Each tree is grown to the largest extent possible without any 485 pruning.
+486